tomcyr/APYDataGridBundle/Resources/doc/columns_configuration/annotations/association_mapping.md

 }
 ```

-**Important** Fields are automatically joined with a leftJoin.
+**Important** Fields are automitically joined with a leftJoin.
 If you want to use an inner join, you can specify the join type:

 ```php
 <?php